Planned community: Belgium

 As many Roman army camps, the settlement of Atuatuca Tungrorum, on the site of the modern town of Tongeren, grew into an important regional centre, laid out along a grid plan and supplied with water by an aqueduct.
 While Tongeren's administrative and military functions were moved to Maastricht in the wake of Germanic invasions in the 350s, given the latter's better strategic position, remains of the Roman town are visible up to this day.

-Named after king Charles II of Spain, the town of Charleroi was founded in 1666 as a stronghold near the French border, to fend off potential invasions.
+Named after king Charles II of Spain, the town of Charleroi (or Caroloregium, in Latin) was founded in 1666 as a stronghold near the French border, to fend off potential invasions.
 A few years before, in 1659, the border between France and the Spanish Netherlands had shifted northward due to the Treaty of the Pyrenees.
 This shift, and the consequent loss of fortified border towns such as Cambrai and Avesnes had sparked the need to found new forts to defend the border.
 The original fortifications were destroyed between 1867 and 1871, making place for a quickly expanding industrial centre.

 In 1923, the city of Antwerp annexed the sparsely populated, marshy lands known as Vlaams Hoofd, with the intention of using the area for urban development.
-Over the following decades, the terrain was elevated and a new urban community, now called Linkeroever (‘Left Bank’), was created.
+Over the following decades, the terrain was elevated and a new urban community, now called Linkeroever (literally 'Left Bank'), was created.
 Notably, Le Corbusier submitted a plan along the lines of his Cité radieuse but neither his plan nor those of his colleagues were accepted.
 Instead, Linkeroever was developed gradually over the 20th and 21st centuries, inspired by a mix of modernist and later ideas.

 When the Catholic University of Leuven was split along linguistic lines in 1968, it was decided to move its French-speaking division, the Université catholique de Louvain, from Leuven (in the Flemish Region) to a new location, some 30 kilometers south, in the Walloon Region.
-Construction on the town of Louvain-la-Neuve began in the 1970s, in what had previously been the mostly empty countryside near the village of Ottignies.
+Construction on the town of Louvain-la-Neuve (literally 'New Louvain') began in the 1970s, in what had previously been the mostly empty countryside near the village of Ottignies.
 Its city centre is supported by a concrete structure, allowing car traffic to pass underneath and making the city centre a pedestrian zone.